salemlf/hakubun/.github/CONTRIBUTING.md

 ### Address Any CI Failures

 If your pull request fails to build or pass tests, please push another commit to fix it.
-See the [README](../README.md) for building, formatting/linting, and testing info.
+See [development section of README](../README.md#development-desktop_computer) for building, formatting/linting, and testing info.